epqm/epqm.github.io/_posts/2022-05-01-mott-merg-pub.md

 ---
-title: "(Publication) Superconductivity from repulsion in the doped 2D electronic Hubbard model: an entanglement perspective"
+title: "Our work on the entanglement of the doped 2D Hubbard model got published in J. Phys.
+Cond.
+Mat."
-excerpt: "We cast the renormalization group flows of the 2D Hubbard model in terms of entanglement evolution, revealing holographic features along the way."
+excerpt: "In this work, we cast the renormalization group flows of the 2D Hubbard model in terms of entanglement evolution, revealing holographic features along the way."
 permalink: /2003.06118/
 categories:
   - publication